codefordurham/Traffic-Stops/fayetteville/readme_ubuntu.md

 #USES PYTHON 2.7

+These scripts were written to convert GIS coordinates from the Fayetteville Police Department that uses the State Plane (NC) System.

+xlsTOcsv.py takes the raw data from Fayetteville police dept., converts the GIS from stateplane system to degrees north/south, and east/west and then saves this as a .csv file

+xlsTOgeoJSON.py takes the raw data from Fayetteville police dept., converts the GIS from stateplane system to degrees north/south, and east/west and then selects the new lat/lon feilds along with a selection of other demographic data and creates a geojson file with said information.

-In order to run the xlsTOcsv.py script, install in this order from the command line:
+In order to run either script, install in this order from the command line:

 ```bash
 $ apt-get install libgeos-dev